 Yeah, it sounds very detail orientated.
 So Dan final thoughts, zero base budget, yay or nay?

 Dan Jovevski 1:05:46

 Blaize, this is a yay for me.
 And the reason why it's a yay is because even if you don't succeed with this budget of long term, I think the mere fact of giving it a go and see if it does work, you can give you that additional insight into where you're spending your money today and put you onto a path of a better financial future.
 And so I think, zero base budget for me is, if we were to say, wave, a magic wand and, you know, create a piece of technology in our lives, that could help us budget a lot better.
 I think the Zero Based budget has gotten to all of those boxes.
-And if we could imagine what the future would look like, just imagine you've got paid money to your account, say from your employer, and then automatically, all those father's distributed to help you optimize your financial life.
+And if we could imagine what the future would look like, just imagine you've got paid money to your account, say from your employer, and then automatically, all those father's distributed to help you optimise your financial life.
 I think this has got a lot of promise.
 But today, we have to do it manually.
 In the future.
 I'm really excited about what technology can do.
 What about this process, to make people achieve a zero based budget and help them achieve their goals, their life?
 So overall, if you can tolerate the spreadsheets, the pen and paper and develop good habits?
 I think I'm going to give this a thumbs up.
 How about you Blaize?

 Blaize Pengilly 1:06:59